53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 ### Change between theme or color-scheme and icons do not change dark/light

 Plugin tries not to build files when not necessary.
-E.g. when change between themes or color-schemes with dark background.
+E.g. when change between themes with light sidebar background.
+Or, when adaptive themes, change color-schemes with dark background.

-If icons do not load in these situations.
+> If theme is set to 'auto', sequence below does not work:
+> Adaptive Light -> Adaptive Dark -> Adaptive Light -> Dark Light
+> This sequence works:
+> Adaptive Light -> Adaptive Dark -> Adaptive Light -> Adaptive Light -> Dark Light

 **Solution**
 ```
-Usually a move from a dark to a light theme/color-scheme or vice-versa make build
+A move from a dark to a light theme/color-scheme or vice-versa make build
 files.

-Or restart ST.
 ```

 ### Error TypeError logger when disable and enable plugin